maxjacobson/mapquest/README.md

 * Totally broke apart my layout to use [Jekyll includes](http://jekyllrb.com/docs/templates/#includes) which are basically just rails partials
 * Totally broke apart the css to use [Sass imports](http://sass-lang.com/guide#5)

+Max here adding lame gameplay mechanics

+* lol this game sucks but it meets the definition of the word